Upstatement/prettier-config/README.md

 ## Pre-commit Hook

-As another line of defense, if you want Prettier to automatically fix your errors on commit, you can use [`pretty-quick`](https://github.com/azz/pretty-quick).
+As another line of defense, if you want Prettier to automatically fix your errors on commit, you can use [`pretty-quick`](https://github.com/azz/pretty-quick) with [`husky`](https://github.com/typicode/husky), which manage git hooks.

-1.  `npm install --save-dev husky prettier pretty-quick`
+1.  `npm install --save-dev prettier pretty-quick husky`
 2. Update your `package.json` like this:

 ```json